SeongJunLee-net/NLP/README.md

 Currently, I only have basic, hands-on code, but I will continue to work on it and complete the repository!

-Areas I'd like to research in the future include
+Areas I'd like to research in the future include<br>
-💡 Lightweighting of LLMs
+💡 Lightweighting of LLMs<br>
-💡 Multi-Modal Learning with LLM
+💡 Multi-Modal Learning with LLM<br>

 Thank you !